“You shoot or you point?”

 French people tend to play it during summer during the afternoon or the evening. the perfect court is a flat court flat without stones.

 It is almost impossible to meet a French that never play pétanque in his life.
 French people would be happy to teach you how to play it and you might have fun playing it.
 Pétanque can be play by everybody and you do not need excellent physical condition to play it.
+I invite you to read an article about a popular sport event in France 7 Fun facts about the Tour de France

 Did you know this sport?
 Do you want to know new thing about the French culture?
 Let me know in the comment section! 🙂